nensiahmetbeja/tour-operator-engine-LH/README.md

 - Username: `admin`
 - Password: `admin123`

-Tokens are generated via a mock login endpoint or seeded token values; see `/test-upload.html` for usage.
+Tokens are generated via a mock login endpoint:
+`POST /api/auth/login`

+for example: JSON body { "username": "op1", "password": "op123" } returns access_token used as Bearer in Authorization.

 ## UI for Testing